-Dragonfruit, also known as pitaya, is high in iron, magnesium and fiber and it looks beautifully pink and tastes like kiwi – come enjoy it in this healthy ice cream treat!
+This pink ice cream is made with pitaya, also known as dragon fruit, high in iron, magnesium and fiber and tastes like kiwi – enjoy this healthy treat!!

-Frosty pink party!
+Welcome to my healthy dragon fruit pitaya pink ice cream party!
 The best flavor and best color to lift your mood.
-And healthy!

-Start with raw pink pitaya if you can find it, or use the frozen packets found in the frozen fruit area of Whole Foods, or use freeze-dried powder found online.
+I find pink pitaya in frozen packets found in the frozen fruit area of Whole Foods.
+If you can’t find frozen fresh pitaya, then use freeze-dried powder found online.

 Add mangos, frozen milk cubes, and energizing baobab, and you have a super healthy frosty treat.
 Blend, freeze, blend again and serve.
 If you prefer, you can use 1 cup of chopped frozen bananas instead of the milk cubes – it will be more of a soft serve.